 Posted by Sten Westgard, MS

-How many HbA1c devices do you think can hit the bull's-eye?
-Or even just the outer ring of the target?
+How many HbA1c devices do you think can hit the bull's-eye with both reagent lots?

 QCPs are coming soon for US laboratories.
 Learn if they're right for you at the POC, in the core lab, or with your LDTs.
 Learn whether you're ready for a Total Quality Control Plan or just an Individualized QCP.
 Learn how Risk Assessment can be performed not just by guesswork, but by good data.

 These webinars include not only a lecture but also a Q&A session.

 Capacity [bandwidth] for attendance is limited.
 Priority is given on a first-requested, first-enrolled basis.
 Registration is required.

 [Please note: this webinar series is sponsored by Thermo Fisher Diagnostics]

 You can register for this webinar here

 "Westgard Rules" is the eponymous multirule QC procedure that we've discussed for decades.
 Six Sigma is a newer concept, but we've been educating laboratories about it for nearly 15 years.
 The two concepts, of course, are related.
 The quality of your method determines the quality you must put into your control.
 Putting the two together, we've formulated the Westgard Sigma RulesTM, a visual tool that allows you to determine your performance and your required QC effort in a single glance.